-Each grade has volunteer room parents who are responsible for assisting the teacher in the planning and supervision of special activities throughout the year.
-This may include parties and field trips.
-Room parents will also help other volunteers with refreshments and decorations for PTL events.
+Each grade has volunteer parents, grandparents or guardians who are responsible for assisting the teacher in the planning and supervision of special activities throughout the year, helping with lunch duty, copying, project assembly etc. This may include parties and field trips.
+They can also help other volunteers with refreshments and decorations for PTL events.